tweag/ghc-proposals/proposals/0000-linear-types.rst

 ~~~~~~~~~~~~~~~~~~~~~~~~~~~

 The arrow type constructor is constructed and destructed a lot in
-GHC's internal.
-So there are many place where we have to handle
+GHC's internals.
+So there are many places where we have to handle
 multiplicities.
 It is most often straightforward as it consists in
 getting a multiplicity variable and pass it to a
 function.
 Nevertheless, it is possible to get it wrong.
 And type